 5) Get into the right mindset.

-Excitement and optimism come happen early, but the minute things get uncomfortable you might want to forfeit.
+Excitement and optimism happen early, but the minute things get uncomfortable you might want to forfeit.
 Getting your mindset right is key to keeping that initial momentum going.
 Accomplishing goals is not a straight line.
 There will be many ebbs and flows, therefore it is important to be prepared for the valleys.
 Revisiting your “why,” visualizing your end goal, and practicing positive self-talk is critical at this juncture.
 Also, don’t get stuck should-ing yourself and comparing yourself to others.
 A lot of people are going to be setting and working toward some personal goals right now—stay in your lane and focus on you.

 6) Practice grace.

 It’s surprising how hard we can be on ourselves.
 There may be external an internal forces that slow down your progress, such as sickness, the health of our loved ones, and stress.
 Whatever it is, practice grace.
 Be honest with yourself about the cause for the pause, address it, accept it, and keep it moving.
 Be kind to yourself during this weird and difficult time—know that you will get there when you get there.

 Regardless of how big or small these victories, you should celebrate your accomplishments.
 When you hit a milestone on your goal journey or you simply feel proud of yourself for your progress, celebrate with a good movie on Netflix, a delicious dessert, an at-home spa treatment, or a dance party in your living room.
 But also know that the celebration doesn’t have to be in the form of a reward—simply jotting down your accomplishments in a daily journal can improve your mindset and give you the sense of achievement that will motivate you to stay on track, too.
 Don’t minimize your progress.
 Forward is forward.